itsrajatrai/DailyJava/Readme.md

 Learning any Programming Langage is fun, but learning Java is Amazing.

 <h2>What is Java ?</h2>
-<p> Java is a general purpose programming language and platform. </p>
+<p> Java is a general purpose programming language and platform.
+It is one of the proramming langage that follows the Object Oriented Programming Paradigm. </p>